First-Year Engineering Undeclared

-Begin your first year as "Engineering Undeclared"
+Begin your Grainger Engineering Journey as "Engineering Undeclared"

 Students who have narrowed down their selection to two engineering majors are advised to list one of the majors as their first choice and the other as their second choice.
 By carefully choosing classes in consultation with an advisor, a student can keep their options open to transfer to a different engineering major at the end of their first year.

-First-Year Engineering: Undeclared students will take a regular set of foundational courses, common to many engineering majors, plus at least one (and possibly two) “gateway” courses.
+First-Year Engineering Undeclared students will take a regular set of foundational courses common to many engineering majors, plus at least one (and possibly two) “gateway” courses.
 Foundational courses include Calculus (2 semesters), Chemistry (1 or 2 semesters), Physics (1 semester) and Rhetoric (1 semester).

 However, we cannot guarantee that every student in the Undeclared option will be placed in their first-choice major, because of high demand for some majors.
-Having better grades may make it easier for you to get into a high-demand major.
+Earning high grades may make it easier for you to get into a high-demand major.

 Students who are not in good academic standing (GPA < 2.0) will be individually advised by the college staff, with decisions about their next steps made on a case-by-case basis.

 Good question!
 Both types of students are able to start their second year in a new engineering major, but there are some differences.
 Read carefully, and make a choice that is good for you.